 What is the current situation?

 On July 25, 2014, the Nigerian Ministry of Health confirmed that a man in Lagos, Nigeria, died from Ebola.
 The man had been in a Lagos hospital since arriving at the Lagos airport from Liberia.
-Currently, a small number of Ebola cases linked to this patient have been reported in Lagos and Port Harcourt.
-The Nigerian government has taken actions to contain further spread, but it is not yet known if these actions will be successful.
-CDC recommends that travelers to Nigeria protect themselves by avoiding contact with the blood and body fluids of people who are sick with Ebola and following the other recommendations listed below.
+A small number of Ebola cases linked to this patient were reported in Lagos and Port Harcourt, but all the people in Nigeria who were sick with Ebola have now either died or recovered from the disease.
+The Nigerian government also monitored the health of people who had come in contact with Ebola patients in the country.
+As of September 26, 2014, these people have all completed their 21-day monitoring period and are no longer at risk for getting sick with Ebola.

-The cases of Ebola in Nigeria are related to an ongoing Ebola outbreak that has been occurring in West Africa since May 2014.
+The recent outbreak of Ebola in Nigeria is related to an ongoing Ebola outbreak that has been occurring in West Africa since March 2014.
 This outbreak is occurring in Guinea, Liberia, and Sierra Leone and is the largest outbreak of Ebola in history.

 What is Ebola?

 Ebola is a rare and deadly disease.
 The disease is caused by infection with one of the ebolaviruses (Ebola, Sudan, Bundibugyo, or Taï Forest virus).
 It is spread by direct contact (through broken skin or mucous membranes) with a sick person’s blood or body fluids (urine, saliva, feces, vomit, and semen).
 It is also spread by direct contact with objects (such as needles) that have been contaminated with the infected body fluids or infected animals.